Skip to main content

 To proactively manage patient expectations, we wish to emphasise that we anticipate very few patients will be eligible for 12-month prescriptions.

-We will of course provide more information closer to the time and as it becomes available to us, but see below the image for some brief FAQs.
+We will of course provide more information closer to the time and as it becomes available to us, but see below the image for some brief Q&As.

 *Based on current available information